uviclibraries/taguette/informal-credentials.md

 If you’d like to earn a DSC badge for this porkshop, please email the following screenshots to: [dscommons@uvic.ca](mailto:dscommons@uvic.ca){:target="_blank"}
 1. Code list (see example below)
-2. Intermedia Analysis of Taguette Excel spreadsheet
+2. Intermediate Analysis of Taguette Excel spreadsheet
 3. Word cloud image

 **Code list example**